MEET SCOTT & SHAYNA

 AND ONE BECAME TWO

-Shayna was captivated by Scott’s new interest and decided to become his climbing partner despite having zero experience.
-In 2015, they scaled their first peak together: Mount Kilimanjaro, the tallest mountain in Africa.
-In 2020, they became the first all-deaf team to summit Aconcagua in South America.
-Just a year later in 2021 they climbed Denali, becoming the first all-deaf team to reach the summit of North America’s tallest mountain.
+Captivated by Scott’s new interest, Shayna, despite having no prior experience, became his climbing partner.
+In 2015, they climbed their first peak together: Mount Kilimanjaro, the tallest mountain in Africa.
+By 2020, they became the first all-deaf team to summit Aconcagua in South America.
+In 2021, they made history again by becoming the first all-deaf team to reach the summit of North America’s tallest mountain, Denali.
+Recently, in 2023, Shayna became the first Deaf woman in the world, and Scott became the first Deaf American to reach the summit of the world's tallest mountain, Mount Everest.

 THE NEXT GENERATION